omarreis/vsop2013/gravityIntegration/NeptuneDiscovery/README.md

 In the resulting chart below we see that Uranus behaves nicely up to 1820, then it starts to drift away.
-By 1846, time of Neptune discovery, Uranus longitude integration was already 140 arcsec off, a large difference that was certainly observable at the time.
+By 1846, time of Neptune discovery, Uranus longitude integration was already 140 arcsec off, a large diference that was certainly observable at the time.

 ![chart of Uranus longitude without Neptune](UranusLongitudeNoNeptune.png)

-If we restore Uranus in the calculations, we see that the longitude difference falls to 1.4 arcsec, or 1/100 of previous results.
+If we restore Uranus in the calculations, we see that the longitude diference falls to 1.4 arcsec, or 1/100 of previous results.

 ![chart Uranus longitude with Neptune back](UranusLongitudeWithNeptuneAdded.png)